Bechem1999/CloudTrail-SNS/README.md

 OBJECTIVE: Simulate  sensitive activity from the AWS root account and detect it using logginh and alerts

-TOOL NEEDED: CloudTrail, SNS(Simpl Notification Service), IAM,AWS CONSOLE
+TOOLS NEEDED: CloudTrail, SNS(Simpl Notification Service), IAM,AWS CONSOLE

 WHAT I DID
 - log into AWS CONSOLE using root account( not recommended in production)